Daniel-xsy/RoboBEV/README.md

 | SRCN3D           |

-For more experimental results, please refer to [RESULTS.md](docs/RESULTS.md).
+**Note:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
+For more detailed experimental results, please refer to [RESULTS.md](docs/RESULTS.md).